-Shortness of breath is a common symptom of COVID-19 (coronavirus).
-Some people describe it as feeling ‘puffed’, ‘short of breath’ or ‘winded’.
+Shortness of breath is a common symptom of COVID-19.
+Some people describe it as feeling ‘puffed’, ‘breathless’ or ‘winded’.

 The feeling of shortness of breath may continue for a while after your illness.
 This is a normal part of the recovery process.

 Everyday activities can make you feel short of breath, for example: